iNeedSubs/legacy/README.md

 #### Development server

-You'd need to run two shell instances here, one for the Vue frontend and one for he Django backend which provides the API endpoints.
+You'd need to run two shell instances here, one for the Vue frontend and one for the Django backend which provides the API endpoints.

 1. Run `pipenv shell` to activate the virtual environment.
 2. Run `python manage.py runserver` to start the Django backend.